opendistro/for-elasticsearch-docs/docs/ism/policies.md

 Actions are the steps that the policy sequentially executes on entering a specific state.

+They are executed in the order in which they are defined.

 This table lists the parameters that you can define for an action.

 Parameter | Description | Type | Required | Default